swetmr/fastapriori/README.md

 - **Counts are lower bounds.** A capped itemset's count is never higher than the true count; some genuinely frequent itemsets may be missed if their count drops below `min_support` after capping.
 Use it when you *prefer a fast, conservative answer* to a slow, exact one.
 - **Custom weights.** Pass an `item_weights={item: score}` dict to prioritize high-revenue / high-margin / business-critical items regardless of frequency.
 - **Only applies at k>=3.** Pairs are always counted exactly.
 Supported by both `algo="fast"` and `algo="classic"`.
-- **When it pays off.** Reported impact from the paper: on Online Retail at k=4 with cap=50, per-anchor enumeration cost drops by ~1,300x; on Kosarak, ~133,000x.
+- **When it pays off.** Reported impact from runtime data: on Online Retail at k=4 with cap=50, per-anchor enumeration cost drops by ~1,300x; on Kosarak, ~133,000x.

 ## Low-Memory Mode